27672057568

 • A VPN is virtual because it creates a digital tunnel — there isn’t a physical cable that reaches from your device directly to the VPN server.

-• A VPN is private because it encrypts your data and hides your IP address.
+• A VPN is private because it encrypts your data in transit and hides your IP address.

 • A VPN is a network because it creates a connection between multiple computers — your device and the VPN server.